koji-project/koji/docs/source/writing_koji_code.rst

    with new code
 -  Please maintain backward-compatibility up to RHEL 5 (which means Python 2.4)
+- Check, that unit tests are not broken.
+Simply run ``make test`` in main directory of your branch.

 Note that the core development team for Koji is small, so it may take a few days for someone to reply to your request.